The Seven Husbands of Evelyn Hugo: Plot

 Evelyn and Celia reunite and reconcile.
-Evelyn marries Harry, and they move to Manhattan and live closely with Celia and John, posing as two heterosexual couples.
+Evelyn marries Harry, and they move to Manhattan to live close to Celia and John, posing as two heterosexual couples.
 During the Stonewall Riots, the four of them agree to start secretly funding LGBT pioneers since they are unable to publicly participate in protests.
 After several idyllic years, Harry suggests that he and Evelyn have a child, and Evelyn agrees.
 With Celia's blessing, they have a daughter named Connor.

-In her late thirties, Evelyn stars in another Max Girard movie, in which she agrees to an explicit sex scene opposite Don Adler.
+In her late 30s, Evelyn stars in another Max Girard movie, in which she agrees to an explicit sex scene opposite Don Adler.
 Realizing that she should have asked Celia for her blessing to film such a scene with her ex-husband, Evelyn confesses after the fact, at which point Celia leaves her again.
 John Braverman then dies of a heart attack, and a heartbroken Harry becomes an alcoholic.